 How Does The Car Heater Work?

-The car heater is an extremely straightforward device in principle.
+The car heater is an exceedingly straightforward device in principle.
 All it does is recycle the heat put out from the engine.
 Instead of losing it to the atmosphere, it can be used to warm up the cabin.
-Simple!
+Uncomplicated!

 This system also includes a heater matrix, otherwise known as a heater core.
-The heater matrix is a sort of mini-radiator at the back of the engine bay near the cabin.
-The coolant passes through this, warming it.
+The heater matrix is a type of tiny radiator at the rear of the engine bay near the cabin.
+The coolant passes through this, heating it.

 Air then passes across it.
-The heat transfers from the heater matrix and warms the air, passing through the vents and into the cabin.
+The heat transfers from the heater matrix and warms the air, flowing through the apertures and into the cabin.

 Does A Car Heater Use Gas?